 The stochastic network calculus is a tool for deriving statistical delay bounds in networks.
-In analogy to the deterministic network calculus [1], [2], [3], arrivals are bounded by statistical arrival envelopes, and the service available to different flows at the nodes of the network is bounded from below by statistical (lower) service curves.
+In analogy to the deterministic network calculus [1], [2], [3], arrivals are bounded by statistical arrival envelopes, and the service available to different flows at the nodes of the network is bounded from below by statistical service curves.
 The framework of the stochastic network calculus permits the consideration of packet networks where traffic and service types are characterized in terms of probability distributions.
-The probabilistic description of traffic and service also permits to capture and express the benefits of statistical multiplexing gain in packet networks [4].
+The probabilistic description of traffic and service also permits to capture the statistical multiplexing gain in packet networks [4].

 A key technique in the network calculus is to express the service of a flow along a path as a composition of the service received at each node on the path.
-More precisely, when service at each node is described in terms of service curves, the network service can be given as the min-plus algebra convolution of the per-node service curves.
-This result was established first in the context of a deterministic network calculus, where service at each node satisfies a given lower bound [5], [6].
-Finding the corresponding composition result in a stochastic setting turned out to be hard and, for a long time, was limited to special cases and strong assumptions.
-In [7] it was shown that a straightforward application of the min-plus convolution yields a network service curves that deteriorates with time.
-Most available network service curves for a statistical setting were derived by either making strong assumptions on the properties of the network, or by modifying the definition of a service curve.
+More precisely, when service at each node is described in terms of service curves, the corresponding network service curve is given by the min-plus algebra convolution of the per-node service curves.
+This result was established first in the context of the deterministic network calculus [5], [6].
+Finding the corresponding composition result in the stochastic setting turned out to be hard and, for a long time, was limited to special cases and strong assumptions.
+In [7] it was shown that a straightforward application of the min-plus convolution yields a statistical network service curve that deteriorates with time.
+In many works on the subject this is addressed by making additional assumptions on the properties of the network, or by modifying the definition of a service curve.
 Examples of the former can be found in [8], where delays at each node are assumed to satisfy a priori delay bounds, in [9], where it is assumed that a node discards traffic that exceeds a threshold, and in [10], which assumes that service at subsequent nodes is statistically independent.
 Examples of the latter include [7], which assumes that the statistical service description is made over time intervals, and [11], [12], which assumes sample path guarantees for service.